Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Discomfort, aching, tightness, or pressure that comes and goes.
-This may be in the back, abdomen, arm, shoulder, neck, or jaw.
-It can also be in the chest.
+Discomfort, aching, tightness, or pressure that comes and goes, in the back, abdomen, arm, shoulder, neck, or jaw or chest

-Angina that goes away after a few minutes of rest is considered stable angina.
-Unstable angina is unpredictable or unexpected angina symptoms that do not resolve, or go away and comes back.
+Angina that occurs on exertion and goes away after a few minutes of rest or with medicine is considered stable angina.
+Unstable angina is unpredictable or unexpected angina symptoms that do not resolve, or go away and come back.
 This is a medical emergency and could be a sign of an active heart attack.
 Call 911 right away!